-Three months ended March 31, 2024 statement of losses compared with previous quarters in 2023 and 2022
+Three months ended December 31, 2024 statement of losses compared with previous quarters in 2023

-Revenue has fluctuated over the years as the Company switched from producing at Cerro Prieto to the Puma zone in Q4 2021 which is classified as an exploration and evaluation asset and all related revenue and production costs are capitalized and now back to mineral properties including the new Esperanza Extension.
-Revenue is the current period was the highest than any other period due to the record high price of gold in the period.
+Revenue has fluctuated over the years as the Company switched from producing at Cerro Prieto to the Puma zone in Q4 2021, which is classified as an exploration and evaluation asset and all related revenue and production costs were capitalized and now back to mineral properties including the new Esperanza Extension where revenue and cost of sales are recorded through the statement of loss and comprehensive loss.
+Revenue in the current period was higher than Q3 but lower than Q4 2023, Q1 2024 and Q2 2024 as the Company paused all mining activity and produced only from stockpile and only restarted operations in November 2024.
+This resulted in lower expected revenue in the quarter due to lower production even with the record selling price for gold realized.